lyc102/ifem/docs/_docs/mesh-sc3.md

-In iFEM, `N,NE,NF,NT` represents the number of vertices, edges, faces and tetrahedrons, resprectively.
+In iFEM, `N,NE,NF,NT` represents the number of vertices, edges, faces and tetrahedrons, respectively.

     N = size(node,1); NT = size(elem,1); NF = size(face,1); NE = size(edge,1);

 In the assembling procedure, the matrix is always computed elementwise and then assemble to a big one.
-A pointer from the local index of a simplex to its global index is thus indispensible.
+A pointer from the local index of a simplex to its global index is thus indispensable.

 **Elementwise pointers**